ThePiHut/rgbxmastree/README.md

 wget https://bit.ly/2Lr9CT3 -O tree.py
 ```

+Test the tree by running `python3 tree.py` (or running it from an IDE like Mu,
+Thonny or IDLE).
+All the lights should come on (white).

 When you write your own Python code, make sure you keep this file in the same
 folder.